 Progress on Saudi Arabia’s own vaccine

-The kingdom’s own vaccine is being developed by a team of researchers at the Institute for Research and Medical Consultations (IRMC) affiliated with the Imam Abdulrahman Bin Faisal University.
-After clearing preclinical studies, it’s now heading to clinical trials.
+The Kingdom’s own vaccine is being developed by a team of researchers at the Institute for Research and Medical Consultations (IRMC) affiliated with the Imam Abdulrahman Bin Faisal University.
+After clearing preclinical studies, the university has started the first phase of clinical trials after proving its efficacy against the virus in laboratory trials.

 According to the research paper published by the team, the vaccine has been effective so far in producing antibodies that target the virus when used on animals.